-The author takes the reader through a study of creation from the perspective of physics, biology, chemistry, astronomy, and so forth.
+Written by a former atheist, The Case for a Creator takes the reader through a study of creation from the perspective of physics, biology, chemistry, astronomy, and so forth.
 One of the things I love most about this book is that when readers start to grasp the significance of why our Earth is positioned the way it is, and so forth, they can’t help but be awestruck by our Mighty God.

 If you are an analytical thinker who loves facts and data, then this book is for you!